olisheldon/olisheldon.github.io/_projects/advent_of_code24/day_1.md

 ## Description

-The first problem of Advent of Code 2024 involves processing pairs of numbers and finding optimal pairings or matches between them.
+The first problem of Advent of Code 2024 involves helping Elvish Senior Historians reconcile two different lists of location IDs.
+The Chief Historian has gone missing, and these lists might help track him down - but they don't quite match up.

 ## Part 1

-In part 1, we need to find the absolute difference between corresponding pairs of numbers from two sequences.
-The solution uses a heap-based approach to efficiently process the numbers:
+In part 1, we need to find how different the two lists are by pairing up numbers from each list and calculating their distances.
+Specifically:

-1. Two min-heaps are maintained: one for left values and one for right values
-2. Numbers are pushed into their respective heaps
-3. Numbers are popped from both heaps simultaneously to compute differences
+1. Match the smallest number from the left list with the smallest from the right list
+2. Continue matching second-smallest with second-smallest, and so on
+3. Calculate the absolute difference between each pair
-4. The sum of all differences is returned
+4. Sum up all the differences

-The use of heaps ensures we're always working with the smallest available numbers from each sequence.

-## Part 2

-Part 2 changes the approach by looking for matching pairs.
-Instead of finding differences, we need to count how many times each number appears in both sequences.
-The solution uses:

-1. A list for left values (maintaining order)
-2. A defaultdict for right values to count occurrences
-3. For each left value, multiply it by its count in the right sequence

-This approach efficiently handles the counting and matching of values between sequences.

-## Implementation Details
+The solution uses a heap-based approach to efficiently match numbers by size:

 ```python
 def part1():